adrelanos/aeternity-wiki/Installing-on-Windows-(work-in-progress,-help-wanted).md

 It is not confirmed whether we want to go that route: https://github.com/aeternity/testnet/issues/5

-I thought that if the code is written in Erlang, it should be possible to run on any platform.
+I thought that if the code have written in Erlang, it should be possible to run on any platform.
 See instructions for [Ubuntu](https://github.com/aeternity/testnet/blob/master/docs/compile_ubuntu.md) and [Mac](https://github.com/aeternity/testnet/blob/master/docs/compile_mac.md).

 In my work as web developer I make web apps look sleek and load fast, I hate managing dependencies and solving build issues.
 But I gave it a shot anyway, it cannot be that hard?

 ----

-These instructions assume basic familiarity with command line.
-The fastest way to launch it is `WIN + r` and then type `cmd`...
-You can navigate the folders using some basic commands such as
+These instructions assume a basic familiarity with command line.
+The fastest way to press a hotkey `WIN + r` and then type `cmd`...
+You can navigate the folders using some basic commands, such as :

 * `cd c:/` _(go to a drive)_
 * `cd ..` _(to go level up)_
 * `cd FOLDER_NAME` _(go deeper)_
 * `dir` _(list contents)_

 These are the very basic commands so that you know how to navigate folders from command line.
-I suggest creating a folder `c:/code` to keep all your code there.
-The command `md code` creates the folder.
+I suggest create a folder `c:/code` to keep all your code there.
+The command `md code` creates\ the folder.

 ## 0. Download and install Git